Beyond Jailbreaking: Auditing Contextual Privacy in LLM Agents: CMPL Audit Framework

 The first condition captures explicit leakage, where the agent's response directly reveals the value of $\tau$.
-Therein, $\text{Entail}(H_t,\tau)$ is a function implemented by an \emph{LLM judge}, which, given a short rubric with positive and negative examples, answers if $H_t$ \emph{unambiguously entails} the true value of~$\tau$.
+Therein, $\text{Entail}(H_t,\tau)$ is a function implemented by an \emph{LLM-as-a-judge}, which, given a short rubric answers if $H_t$ \emph{unambiguously entails} the true value of~$\tau$.
 An analysis of these components is provided in Section \ref{sec:attack_success}.
-The second condition captures implicit leakage, where the adversary has made a prediction about $\tau$ with high confidence based on the conversation history (which contains a private note $(\hat\tau_t,\kappa_t)$).
+The second condition captures implicit leakage with respect to a confidence threshold $\delta$, where the adversary has made a prediction about $\tau$ with high confidence $\kappa_t\geq\delta$ based on the conversation history (which contains a private note $(\hat\tau_t,\kappa_t)$). $\auditor$ outputs leakage if the prediction matches the ground truth.

-The \emph{auditor objective} is to minimize soundness and completeness violations, meaning that it should minimize false positives and not miss any instances of leakage, all while minimizing the expected detection delay, as discussed in \Cref{sec:problem_setting}.
-As the paper will show in the experimental results, this implementation successfully avoids false positives on all benchmarks considered.